 - The death penalty is still enforced in Bali for certain drug offences.

 - Some prescription drugs that you purchased at home could be illegal in Bali.
 If you need to take medicine into Bali with you, bring your prescription note from your doctor and a letter explaining why you need the medication.
 Because the drug penalties here are so harsh, we recommend thoroughly researching all regulations around any medication you’re taking to ensure you can take it with you.

 Volcanoes and earthquakes have resulted in some travellers being stuck at their destination for longer than planned, or even being unable to reach their destination at all!
-You can prepare for this type of disaster by purchasing your travel insurance as soon as you book your flights and accommodation.
-That way, if your trip is cancelled due to an unexpected event before your trip, we will reimburse you for any unused pre-paid costs.
+You can prepare for this type of disaster by purchasing a Single Trip policy as soon as you book your flights and accommodation.
+Or if you’re buying an Annual Multi-Trip policy, set the start date of your insurance to the day you make any travel bookings.

 If your travel is interrupted for more than 12 hours and you’re stuck overseas as a result of an unexpected event, we can reimburse you for your accommodation and other expenses to enable you to continue you original planned journey.